SFEley/acts_as_icontact/README.markdown

 The _real_ power of ActsAsIcontact is its automatic syncing with ActiveRecord.
 At this time this feature is focused entirely on Contacts.

 ### Activation
 First add the line `config.gem 'acts_as_icontact'` to your **config/environment.rb** file.
 Then create an initializer (e.g. **config/initializers/acts\_as\_icontact.rb**) and set it up with your username and password.
-If applicable, you can give it both the beta _and_ production credentials:
+If applicable, you can give it both the sandbox _and_ production credentials:

     module ActsAsIcontact
       case Config.mode
-			when :beta
+			when :sandbox
-        Config.username = my_beta_username
+        Config.username = my_sandbox_username
-        Config.password = my_beta_password
+        Config.password = my_sandbox_password
       when :production
         Config.username = my_production_username
         Config.password = my_production_password
       end
     end

-If ActsAsIcontact detects that it's running in a Rails app, the default behavior is to set the mode to `:production` if RAILS\_ENV is equal to "production" and `:beta` if RAILS\_ENV is set to anything else.
+If ActsAsIcontact detects that it's running in a Rails app, the default behavior is to set the mode to `:production` if RAILS\_ENV is equal to "production" and `:sandbox` if RAILS\_ENV is set to anything else.
 (Incidentally, if you're _not_ in a Rails app but running Rack, the same logic applies for the RACK\_ENV environment variable.)

 Finally, enable one of your models to synchronize with iContact with a simple declaration: